The Institute for Human Science and Culture

 - Sunday and Monday: Closed

-Please note that the Cummings Center closes for all major holidays.
+Please note that the Institute closes for all major holidays.

-Admission (includes entry to the National Museum of Psychology)
+(includes entry to the Cummings Center's National Museum of Psychology)

 - $10 - Adults